 Loyalty programs are intended to reward your best (loyal) customers.
-Businesses choose to execute a rewards program with an aim to retain their current customers and turn new buyers into loyal customers.
-Conventionally, many companies are practicing rewards programs like rebate programs, cashback, earning points, and many more to incentivize purchases for customers.
+Businesses choose to execute a rewards program with the aim of retaining their current customers and turning new buyers into loyal customers.
+Conventionally, many companies are practising rewards programs like rebate programs, cashback, earning points, and many more to incentivize purchases for customers.

 However, there are certain pros and cons associated with loyalty management platforms.
 Go through this article to get an overview of the pros and cons of a loyalty program which will help you to make the right decision to launch a loyalty program.

 Let’s Look at the Pros of a Loyalty Program

 1. Increase customer retention

 Loyalty programs make customers feel valued, which entices them to continue doing business with your product or service.
 Generally, loyalty programs are designed to retain more customers by rewarding them to make repeat purchases with a particular brand.
-In fact, according to a study, it cost up to 7x more to acquire a new customer rather than nurturing the existing customer.
-Hence, most of the marketers design a loyalty program to increase customer retention and incentivize additional purchases.
+In fact, according to a study, it costs up to 7x more to acquire a new customer rather than nurturing the existing customer.
+Hence, most of marketers design a loyalty program to increase customer retention and incentivize additional purchases.

 2. Attract new customers

 A well-designed loyalty program helps businesses to attract new customers.
-With the points or discounts, the new customers will easily join your mailing list to take advantage of the offers.
-Also, when a customer finds out a loyalty program where rewards are within reach, they are more inclined to try your brand as the rewards are effortlessly accessible.
+With the points or discounts, new customers will easily join your mailing list to take advantage of the offers.
+Also, when a customer finds a loyalty program where rewards are within reach, they are more inclined to try your brand as the rewards are effortlessly accessible.
 Nonetheless, customers who are content with your brand may share their experience with friends and family members even without a referral program.
 Consequently, you will be able to attract new customers with loyalty programs.